 When you collect information from the open sources that constitutes personal data, such as: name of an individual, data of birth, phone number and address, social security number (passport number or national ID), email address, work information, medical records and so on, the further use of such data has to be lawful and the scraper should follow certain legal principles in handling the information.

 On the surface it appears that if a person is made his information available on his or her profile, it assumes that you could collect and use this info for your business purposes.
 But it is not quite the case.

 In the EU all the personal data scraping falls under the purview of GDPR (General Data Protection Regulation) that came into effect in 2018.
 It lays down the principles of how businesses can treat information and personal data of individuals.
 It also stipulates the rules of handling sensitive information such as political views, biometric data, sexual orientation and medical records of people.

 So, if your company is involved in data scraping of any information pertaining to EU citizens, you should comply with GDPR regardless of the physical and legal placement of your business.

 For the United States similar regulations and acts are available on the state level.
 For California, for instance, there is the CCPA (California Consumer Privacy Act) that will be replaced in 2023 by CPRA (California’s Privacy Rights Act).
 And here we will see some provisions that will allow scraping of personal information previously made publicly available by individuals.
 But this will apply solely to California.

 Scraping Copyrighted Content

 I think you guessed it right: you need a permission or license from the copyrighted content owner to access or copy any such material.
-So, if you decide to scrape for movies, music, images, scientific reports or business databases you need to make sure that this data is not protected by copyright.
+So, if you decide to scrape for movies, music, images, scientific reports, business databases, or scrape Bing SERP you need to make sure that this data is not protected by copyright.

 Although, there is an exception to this rule: you cannot apply copyright to product names, merchandize description and sales volume figures.
 This information can be scraped without any implications.